yugen/surveys/README.md

 * All at once:
   1. Create XML stub and Rules: `$ php artisan make:survey survey_name`
+  1. Add questions to your survey.
   2. Create migration: `$ php artisan survey:migration path/to/survey/survey_name.xml`
 * By hand:
   1. Add survey XML document to your surveysPath (see configuration)
+  1. Create a rules class and a migration with `$ php artisan survey:new path/to/survey/document`
+      * Alternately you can run those seperately:
         1. Create rules: `$ php artisan survey:rules path/to/survey/document`
         1. Create migration: `$ php artisan survey:migration path/to/survey/document`

 ## Defining behavior
 ### Rules